 The critical speed correlates with the maximum speed at which the lactate state is stable.

-Therefore, with this test we will obtain the optimal swimming rhythm in the middle aerobic zone, which will allow us to work on aerobic endurance and subsequently check if there are improvements in our performance.
+For this reason, with this test we will obtain the optimal swimming rhythm in the middle aerobic zone, which will allow us to work on aerobic endurance and later check if there are improvements in our performance.

-To carry out the test it is necessary to perform two distances (400 and 200 meters or 400 and 50 meters) at the maximum possible speed and with complete recovery between both tests.
+To carry out the test it is necessary to carry out two distances (400 and 200 meters or 400 and 50 meters) at the maximum possible speed and with full recovery between both tests.